-When things are really dire, it does come to you at all.
+When things are really dire, it doesn't come to you at all.
 Instead, it lives on a website.
 And not a website that has CSVs ready for download.
 A website website.
-As in, it’s HTML all the way down.
+As in, it's HTML all the way down.

 I faced this situation recently for a project I'm working on building a food resource map for the Asian Pacific Islander community of San Francisco.
 I needed to bring in data on food pantries in San Francisco, but unfortunately the data existed on a website with no way to download the data.